SHARANBASAPPA/RFBGCPred/README.md

   - **JSON**: Save predictions in a structured JSON format.

 - **Lazy Model Loading**: Models are loaded only once to optimize memory usage and reduce computation time.
-- **Batch Processing**: Processes sequences in batches for improved speed when working with large datasets.
+- **Batch Processing**: Efficiently processes sequences in batches for improved speed when working with large datasets.

 ## Installation